cy33hc/ps4-ezremote-client/README.md

  - drivehq.com

 ## Remote Package Installer Feature
-Remote Package Installation only works if the WebDAV server allow anonymous access.
-It's a limitation of the PS4 Installer not able to access protected links.
-As suggested, use the [Dufs](https://github.com/sigoden/dufs) app for WebDAV.
+Remote Package Installation with all Remote Server, even if they are password protected.

 ## Features Native Application##
  - Transfer files back and forth between PS4 and FTP/SMB/NFS/WebDAV server